-The ISR Self-Rescue™ Swim-Float-Swim program teaches the skills necessary for a child to reach the steps, edge of the pool or shore.
+ISR Self-Rescue® instruction teaches the skills necessary for a child to reach the steps, edge of the pool or shore and ultimately save his or her life.
 This process begins with teaching breath control and the skills to turn around in the water to secure the edge.
 Children learn correct swimming posture, movement through the water, the rollback-to-float sequence, as well as rotating to a face down position to continue to swim.
 This “swim-float-swim” sequence can be repeated until safety is reached.

 At ISR of Lake Lanier your child will receive hands on one-on-one safe instruction from a highly certified and effective instructor.
 With just one student and instructor, this allows your instructor to focus fully on the individual needs of your child as all children are unique in their personalities and cognitive learning abilities.

 When you learn about ISR, you know this is the most important level of protection you can give your child to prevent drowning.
 If fences, supervision, and alarms fail, your child's skill is an additional measure of protection!